 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.
 (Gal 5:1)

 The purpose of grace is to liberate the prisoner and give life to the dead.
 Grace is also good news for the poor (Luk 4:18-19).
-So if you use grace to enslave or impoverish yourself by making dumb decisions and indulging the flesh, you are setting aside grace.
-You are not using it for its intended purpose.
-Grace liberates, but if you use your freedom to enslave yourself, what was the point?
-You are no better off than when you started.
+So if you use grace to enslave or impoverish yourself by making dumb decisions, you are setting aside grace.
+You are not using it for its intended purpose and you are no better off than when you started.

 Moreover the law entered, that the offence might abound.
 But where sin abounded, grace did much more abound.
 (Rom 5:20)

 Don’t ever fall for the lie that says “I can go on sinning so that grace may abound.”
 True, your sinning won’t affect God’s love for you, but it will surely affect you.
 It will hurt and kill you.
 This is not God’s will for your life.

 What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid.
 (Rom 6:1)